sjentsch/lsjDocs/Ch08/Ch08_Estimation_3.rst

    95.0 101.0 101.6 103.8 104.4 …

 What if I continued like this for 10,000 replications, and then drew a histogram.
-Well that’s exactly what I did, and you can see the results in :numref:`fig-samplingDist4`.
+Well that is exactly what I did, and you can see the results in :numref:`fig-samplingDist4`.
 As this picture illustrates, the average of 5 IQ scores is usually between 90 and 110.
 But more importantly, what it highlights is that if we replicate an experiment over and over again, what we end up with is a *distribution* of sample means!
-This distribution has a special name in statistics, it’s called the **sampling distribution of the mean**.
+This distribution has a special name in statistics, it is called the **sampling distribution of the mean**.

 .. ----------------------------------------------------------------------------